distillpub/post--activation-atlas/README.md

 Add support for css resizing lazycomponent.
 Add width variable to lazyComponent.

 one-layer initializes with a zero width, causing animation.
+Others do too...

 ## Todos